Investigators open criminal probe into LA explosion

 Prange, the LAFD spokesman, said carbon dioxide and butane canisters were found inside the building but that it was still not clear what caused the blast.

 Adam Spiker, executive director of the cannabis industry group Southern California Coalition, said he didn’t know what activities were taking place inside the building.
-However, if the business was using butane in cannabis extraction it would be illegal, since the city has never issued a license for that type of operation.
+However, if the business was using butane in cannabis extraction it would be illegal because the city has never issued a license for that type of operation.

 Because of safety concerns, such businesses are typically restricted to industrial areas and kept away from urban centers.